TeachBooks/deploy-book-workflow/README.md

 > ```

 ## Contribute
 This tool's repository is stored on [GitHub](https://github.com/TeachBooks/deploy-book-workflow).
-The `README.md` of the branch `manual_docs` is also part of the [TeachBooks manual](https://teachbooks.tudelft.nl/jupyter-book-manual/external/deploy-book-workflow/README.html) as a submodule.
+The `README.md` of the branch `manual_docs` is also part of the [TeachBooks manual](https://teachbooks.io/manual/external/deploy-book-workflow/README.html) as a submodule.
 If you'd like to contribute, you can create a fork and open a pull request on the [GitHub repository](https://github.com/TeachBooks/deploy-book-workflow).
-To update the `README.md` shown in the TeachBooks manual, create a fork and open a merge request for the [GitLab repository of the manual](https://gitlab.tudelft.nl/interactivetextbooks-citg/jupyter-book-manual).
-If you intent to clone the manual including its submodules, clone using: `git clone --recurse-submodules git@gitlab.tudelft.nl:interactivetextbooks-citg/jupyter-book-manual.git`.
+To update the `README.md` shown in the TeachBooks manual, create a fork and open a merge request for the [GitHub repository of the manual](https://github.com/TeachBooks/manual).
+If you intent to clone the manual including its submodules, clone using: `git clone --recurse-submodulesgit@github.com:TeachBooks/manual.git`.